• Skip to primary navigation

 Instructions

-• Chop the onion and the leek and place into a deeper pan with 1 tbsp oil or butter along with the garlic, the mixed seeds, and chili if you choose to use.
+• Chop the onion and the leek and place into a deeper pan with 1 tablespoon oil or butter along with the garlic, the mixed seeds, and chili if you choose to use.
 Cook for 2 min covered stirring occasionally.

 • Add the curry powder, black pepper, salt, turmeric powder, and the cubed potatoes.
 Stir well and add a drizzle of water, milk, or coconut milk.
 Cook covered for 10 mins stirring from time to time.
 Add a little liquid when it runs out so it does not burn.